Kahlil Gibran

-As worded by Suheil Bushrui and Joe Jenkins, Gibran's life has been described as one "often caught between Nietzschean rebellion, Blakean pantheism and Sufi mysticism."
-Gibran discussed different themes in his writings, and explored diverse literary forms.
-Salma Khadra Jayyusi has called him "the single most important influence on Arabic poetry and literature during the first half of [the twentieth] century," and he is still celebrated as a literary hero in Lebanon.
-At the same time, "most of Gibran's paintings expressed his personal vision, incorporating spiritual and mythological symbolism," with art critic Alice Raphael recognizing in the painter a classicist, whose work owed "more to the findings of Da Vinci than it [did] to any modern insurgent."
-His "prodigious body of work" has been described as "an artistic legacy to people of all nations."
+In the words of Suheil Bushrui and Joe Jenkins, Gibran's life was "often caught between Nietzschean rebellion, Blakean pantheism and Sufi mysticism".
+Gibran discussed different themes in his writings and explored diverse literary forms.
+Salma Khadra Jayyusi has called him "the single most important influence on Arabic poetry and literature during the first half of [the twentieth] century", and he is still celebrated as a literary hero in Lebanon.
+At the same time, "most of Gibran's paintings expressed his personal vision, incorporating spiritual and mythological symbolism", with art critic Alice Raphael recognizing in the painter a classicist, whose work owed "more to the findings of Da Vinci than it [did] to any modern insurgent".
+His "prodigious body of work" has been described as "an artistic legacy to people of all nations".

-Life
+Career

 Childhood

-Gibran was born January 6, 1883, in the village of Bsharri in the Mount Lebanon Mutasarrifate, Ottoman Syria (modern-day Lebanon).
-His parents, Khalil Sa'ad Gibran and Kamila Rahmeh, the daughter of a priest, were Maronite Christian.
+Gibran was born January 6, 1883, in the village of Bsharri in the Mount Lebanon Mutasarrifate (modern-day Lebanon).
+The few records mentioning the Gibrans indicate that they arrived at Bsharri towards the end of the 17th century.
+While a family myth links them to Chaldean sources, a more plausible story relates that the Gibran family came from Damascus, Syria, in the 16th-century, and settled on a farm near Baalbek, later moving to Bash'elah in 1672.
+Another story places the origin of the Gibran family in Acre before migrating to Bash'elah in the year 1300.
+Gibran parents, Khalil Sa'ad Gibran and Kamila Rahmeh, the daughter of a priest, were Maronite Christian.
 As written by Bushrui and Jenkins, they would set for Gibran an example of tolerance by "refusing to perpetuate religious prejudice and bigotry in their daily lives."
 Kamila's paternal grandfather had converted from Islam to Christianity.
 She was thirty when Gibran was born, and Gibran's father, Khalil, was her third husband.
 Gibran had two younger sisters, Marianna and Sultana, and an older half-brother, Boutros, from one of Kamila's previous marriages.
 Gibran's family lived in poverty.
 In 1888, Gibran entered Bsharri's one-class school, which was run by a priest, and there he learnt the rudiments of Arabic, Syriac, and arithmetic.

 Gibran's father initially worked in an apothecary, but he had gambling debts he was unable to pay.
 He went to work for a local Ottoman-appointed administrator.
 In 1891, while acting as a tax collector, he was removed and his staff was investigated.
 Khalil was imprisoned for embezzlement, and his family's property was confiscated by the authorities.
 Kamila decided to follow her brother to the United States.
 Although Khalil was released in 1894, Kamila remained resolved and left for New York on June 25, 1895, taking Boutros, Gibran, Marianna and Sultana with her.